The Carabao Cup is the EFL’s showpiece cup competition and is one of the three major honours of the domestic football season.

 Wayne Rooney launched his scoring career in it too, bagging his first ever goal in professional football, for Everton against Wrexham in October 2002.
 His England team-mate, Theo Walcott, also marked his debut goal for Arsenal in the 2007 Final against Chelsea.

-The most successful club in the history of the Carabao Cup are Liverpool who have won the competition on eight occasions, with Manchester City just behind them on seven, after winning the cup for the third time in a row back in February.
+The joint-most successful Clubs in the history of the Carabao Cup are Liverpool and Manchester City who have won the competition on eight occasions, having won the competition for a fourth successive season in April 2021.